Gargtanisha11/my_react/README.md

     -> pass props normally as in functional component -> but for recieve in class-based  component.
 There is constructor who take as argument and in constructor we use super(props) keyword after that we can use it anywhere by written like this (this.props)
+# dynamic bundling
+ lazy function from react
+ suspense component from react

+# custom hooks
+we can make our custom hook  for ease of use and modularity in our component